chef/knife-vsphere/README.md

---iso                 - Path and filename of the ISO --attach              - Attach the iso immediately --disconnect          - Disconnect any iso currently attached --recursive           - Search for the VM recursivly --folder              - Search for the VM in the specified folder --on_boot BOOL        - Set the Attach On Boot Boolean
+--iso                 - Path and filename of the ISO --attach              - Attach the iso immediately --disconnect          - Disconnect any iso currently attached --recursive           - Search for the VM recursively --folder              - Search for the VM in the specified folder --on_boot BOOL        - Set the Attach On Boot Boolean
 ```